 I like using just available natural light in an interior, using a tripod for long exposures of varying durations, to evoke the feel of the space and design.
 More recently, I have been using one flash light to augment the existing daylight to encourage elements of a design pop a bit more.
 I find a flat elevation view of an interior works very well for me stylistically and often creates a cinematic feel.

-Tell us about some of your recent commissions?
+Tell me about some of your recent commissions?

 Earlier this summer, I captured a stunning house in Chelsea with a beautiful triple height feature wall.
 However, more recently, I have photographed a listed barn in the Kent Countryside for an owner to market her property as a film and stills location.
 I’ve also captured a contemporary design of a property in Kensington for an interior designer.
 Her client had some wonderful art pieces, including work by Banksy and Ai Wei Wei which worked beautifully with the overall design.
 Most recently, I was in Denmark with Staffan Tollgard shooting an interior design of a charming summer house on the UNESCO listed island of Fanø, Denmark.